xyurt/httplite/README.md

 ## Overview

-httplite is a lightweight, zero-allocation HTTP/1.1 parser designed for blazing-fast parsing using only pointer arithmetic.
+httplite is ultra lightweight, zero-allocation HTTP/1.1 parser designed for blazing-fast parsing using only pointer arithmetic.
 It parses HTTP request or response lines and headers directly from the input buffer without copying data.

 ## Usage Example